Skip to main content

 Illustration of key wastestreams at electric power plant

-Key wastestreams - Click to enlarge
+Key wastestreams - Select image to enlarge

 Coal-fired power plants discharge wastewater containing pollutants into our nation’s waters.
 The discharges include toxic and bioaccumulative pollutants such as selenium, mercury, arsenic, and nickel, halogen compounds such as bromide, chloride, and iodide, nutrients, and total dissolved solids.
 These pollutants can contaminate drinking water sources, recreational waters, and aquatic life.
 In people, health risks may include cancer and non-cancer effects and, in children, lowered IQs.
 In fish and wildlife, the pollutants may cause deformities and reproductive harm.
 Many of these pollutants can remain in the environment for years.

-Proposed Rule Documents
+2024 Final Rule Documents

-• Direct Final Rule - Federal Register Notice (pre-publication) (pdf) (437.26 KB, March 8, 2023)
+• Final Rule - Federal Register Notice (May 9, 2024)

-• Fact Sheet; Proposed Rule: Effluent Limitations Guidelines and Standards for the Steam Electric Power Generating Category (pdf) (148.59 KB, March 2023, 821-F-23-003)
+• Fact Sheet - Final Rule: Effluent Limitations Guidelines and Standards for the Steam Electric Power Generating Category (pdf) (203.06 KB, April 2024)

-• Support documents
+• Support documents:

-• For assistance in reading these documents, please contact EPA staff listed in the Additional Information section
+For assistance in reading these documents, please contact EPA staff listed in the Additional Information section.

-Related Rulemaking
+Related Rulemakings

 • Disposal of Coal Combustion Residuals from Electric Utilities (under the Resource Conservation and Recovery Act)